-You will not be able to work out your foreign tax credit if you have shown exempt foreign employment income at N item 19 on your tax return (supplementary section).
-The Tax Office will work it out for you.
+You will not be able to work out your foreign tax credit using this guide if you have shown exempt foreign employment income at N item 19 on your tax return (supplementary section) and you have assessable foreign income.
+We will work it out for you.

-If this is the case, print SCHEDULE OF ADDITIONAL INFORMATION - QUESTION 19 on the top of a separate piece of paper and explain your situation.
+If this is the case, print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 19 on the top of a separate piece of paper and explain your situation.
 Include:

-- vour name, address and tax file number - each type and amount of foreign income received, and - any foreign tax paid on each type of foreign income.
+- vour name, address and TFN - each type and amount of foreign income received, and - any foreign tax paid on each type of foreign income.